 And some people respond by comparing and the outcome is envy.
 Other people respond and compare in a different way and the outcome is arrogance.

-Now, look at your notes.
-Get this next issue.
 Envy compares upward and produces jealousy, anger, resentment, and bitterness.
-And the text here, this is what the foot says to the hand.
+And the text here, this is: “The foot says to the hand.”